-Aims: Several currently used pesticides, especially organophpsphorus and pyrethroid synthetic compound, are known to adversely impair reproductive competence of males. under laboratory, field, clinical.
-Reduced fertility in males is one of the major end points of reproductive toxicity, so the objective of the present study was to assess the potential impacts of lambada-cyhalothrin, profenofos and chlorpyrifos on sperm-morphologyfertility, motility, and nuclear changes of sperm shape abnormalities, and primary spermatocytes of male albino mice.
+Aims: Several currently used pesticides, especially organophpsphorus and pyrethroid synthetic compound, are known to adversely impair reproductive competence of males under laboratory, field, clinical.
+Reduced fertility in males is one of the major end points of reproductive toxicity, so the objective of the present study was to assess the potential impacts of lambada-cyhalothrin, profenofos and chlorpyrifos on sperm fertility, motility, sperm shape abnormalities, and primary spermatocytes on male albino mice.

-Study design: To assess the effect of tested pesticides on sperm morphologyfertility of male albino mice they treated administered for 30, 60 and 90 consecutive days with different doses of pesticides (1/10, 1/40 and ADI LD50). respectively.
+Study design: To assess the effect of tested pesticides on fertility of male albino mice they administered for 30, 60 and 90 consecutive days with different doses of (1/10, 1/40 and ADI LD{50}); respectively.